Older Laptops like Apple MacBook Pro 2009 – 2012 can have their useful lives extended in various ways:

 Retina MacBook Pro (2012 and early 2013) SSD upgrades

-Apple SSD options are really expensive and so many of the MacBook pros from 2012 and early 2013 had really small capacity 128GB or 256GB SSDs.
-This can be a real limiting factor for many people but now the Transcend and Aura Flash drives (PCIe SSD) are available which perform slightly better than the Apple ones and cost half the price.
+Apple SSD options are more expensive and so many of the MacBook pros from 2012 and early 2013 had really small capacity 128GB or 256GB SSDs.
+This can be a real limiting factor for many people but now the Flash drives (PCIe SSD) are available which perform slightly better than the Apple ones and cost half the price.
 Available in 240GB, 480GB and 1TB.
-Priced about £200, £280 and £460 + Vat Fitting takes a half hour and costs under £20.
+Priced about £100, £160 and £250 + Vat Fitting takes a half-hour and costs under £20.
 There is a smart matching external caddy for your old SSD for £35.
 We can do data transfer for you for £35 – £45 -or with the caddy you can even do the data transfer yourself.